cogentcore/core/README.md

 # TODO

-* TextView:
-	+ cursor goes to hand for links in TextView

 * update gi/doc.go with final readme notes etc!  add docs to this README about "what can you do with demos?" kind of thing..